sarangpadhye/FibSequenceWebService-JAVA_WS/README.md

 Test the Webservice
 --------------------------------
 1) This Web Service has been tested using the SOAPUI tool.
-The project included as a SOAPUI Project "FibSequence-soapui-project.xml" contains a test suite with test suite.
+The project included as a SOAPUI Project "FibSequence-soapui-project.xml" contains a test suite with test cases.

 How to use SOAP UI
 --------------------------------